pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Delete a single CIM class.

-      Deletes the CIM class defined by CLASSNAME from the WBEM Server.
+      Deletes the CIM class defined by CLASSNAME from the WBEM server.

       If the class has instances, the command is refused unless the --force option is used.
 If --force is used, instances are also deleted.

       If the class has subclasses, the command is rejected.

-      WARNING: Removing classes from a WBEM Server can cause damage to the server.
+      WARNING: Removing classes from a WBEM server can cause damage to the server.
 Use this with caution.
 It can impact instance providers and other components in the server.